An overnight stay in a national park lodge is a excellent way to enhance the

 Blue Ridge Parkway

-offers three locations with overnight accommodations.
+offers two locations with overnight accommodations.
 Six lodging facilities are offered in

 National Park, plus